 There are several types of visas and residence permits available that vary depending on your nationality, heritage and purpose of your stay.
 If you want to know the difference between a visa and a residence permit, check out this post.
 If you are only traveling to Croatia for a short period, you only need a tourist visa.

-Tourist Visa to Croatia
+Tourist visa for travel to Croatia

 Nationals of certain countries require a visa to enter Croatia, even if only for a short term visit.
 To see if you need a visa to travel to Croatia, go here.
 For nationals of these countries, you can apply for a visa online here.